passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 Iaqa laughed.
 “You have a point.
 But why Second?
 I thought that would be the First.”

 “Look, it’s been twenty-five years since I was at school.
-There was a First, it was more than ten millennia ago, I don’t really remember more.
-Then Second Republic, then the Sith War, then the Third Republic, then the Empire, and now the Fourth Republic.
+First Republic, then Sith War, then Treaty of Coruscant, then Second Republic, then Sith War, then Third Republic, then the Empire — also a Sith thing, and now the Fourth Republic.
 We rejected the Treaty and kriffed off to our worlds beyond the plasma winds where the Sith couldn’t reach.
 Which might be the answer, actually.”

-“You mean, after the Treaty, the Sith somehow found a way to reduce the rate Force-sensitives are born, and have been at it for the last three and a half millennia?”
+“You mean, after the Treaty, the Sith somehow found a way to reduce the rate Force-sensitives are born, and have been at it for the last three and a half millennia?” he sounded a bit hysterical.

 “I mean, that’s one hypothesis.
 Could be something else.
 Whatever the reason, there should be way more Force-sensitives, and way more Force-_users_, in the